incepter/react-async-states/readme.v2.md

 - [ ] writing codesandbox usage examples
 - [ ] support selector keys to be a function receiving available keys in provider(regex usage against keys may be used in this function)
 - [ ] support passive listen mode without running async state on deps change (if typeof config === string => simple listen)
-- [ ] writing tests: only the core part is tested atm, not the react parts (although we kept a huge separation of concerns and the react finger print should be minimal)
+- [ ] writing tests: only the core part is tested atm, not the react parts (although we kept a huge separation of concerns and the react fingerprint should be minimal)
 - [ ] enhance logging and add dev tools to visualize states transitions
 - [ ] performance tests and optimizations
 - [ ] add types for a better development experience